-MBA 661 Strategic Human Resources Management (3-0-3).
+MBA 661 Strategic Human Resources Management (3-0-3).Focuses on the strategic role of HRM, i.e., the role of HRM in strategy

 Focuses on the strategic role of HRM, i.e., the role of HRM in strategy formulation, strategy implementation and measuring and improving HRM effectiveness.
 Examines how to align HRM practices with organizational business goals, using job analysis and design, HR planning, recruitment and selection, training and development, performance management and compensation practices.
-Also addresses the special topics of Emiratization and diversity issues, talent management, the role of HR in merger and acquisitions, and high commitment practices.
+Also addresses the special topics of Emiratization and diversity issues, talent management, the role of HR in mergers and acquisitions, and high commitment practices.
 Restricted to MBA and MSA programs, excluding Pre-MBA students.